SichangHe/blog_backup/what_does_mdbook.md

 In reality, though, the code for mdBook-KaTeX is way more complicated due to:

-- configuration options, and
+- configuration options,
 - parallelism.

-[mdBook-KaTeX offers a wide range of options](https://github.com/lzanini/mdbook-katex#katex-options), they are read from the `ctx: &PreprocessorContext` passed into the `run` method.
+[mdBook-KaTeX offers a wide range of options](https://github.com/lzanini/mdbook-katex#katex-options).
+We read these options from the `ctx: &PreprocessorContext` argument passed into the `run` method.
 Then, we further parse the configurations and pass them around.

+### Parallelism

 Parallelism is more interesting.
 Since the `katex` crate uses [QuickJs](https://crates.io/crates/quick-js) to render KaTeX, which is ironically slow, KaTeX rendering has been the performance bottleneck.
-Initially, by manually scheduling render tasks using [Tokio](https://crates.io/crates/tokio), I was able to get 5x speed on my M1 Mac, from 10sec to 2sec.
+Initially, by manually scheduling rendering tasks using [Tokio](https://crates.io/crates/tokio), I was able to get **5x speed** on my M1 Mac, from 10sec to 2sec rendering [my 30-thousand-word notes](https://github.com/SichangHe/notes).

 In v0.5.0, we switched to [Rayon](https://crates.io/crates/rayon) for simplicity, but the basic ideas are the same.
 To spawn threads and get parallelism, each thread ideally needs to own its data.
 So, we need to scan for tasks first, save them in vectors, and then execute the tasks in the vector in parallel.
 For example, this is how we actually parallelize processing each chapter: